-This report provides a summary of monitoring activities and data analysis completed at the FORCE site up to the end of the second quarter of 2020.
+This report provides a summary of monitoring activities and data analyses completed at the FORCE site up to the end of 2020.
 In addition, it also highlights findings from international research efforts, previous data collection periods at the FORCE site, and additional research work that is being conducted by FORCE and its partners.
 This includes supporting fish tagging efforts with Acadia University and the Ocean Tracking Network, radar research projects, and subsea instrumentation platform deployments through the Fundy Advanced Sensor Technology (FAST) Program.
-Finally, the report presents details regarding future research and monitoring efforts at the FORCE test site; notably, in response to public health directives related to COVID19, FORCE staff continued to work from home during this reporting period.
-Marine activities were temporarily suspended, and staff focused on tackling the high volume of site data that required processing, integration and analysis as well as ongoing physical and biological research modelling that can be completed via computer.
-This also shifted planned fish and marine mammal monitoring activities to later in 2020.
+Finally, the report presents details regarding future research and monitoring efforts at the FORCE test site.
+Although some FORCE staff continued to work from home during this period to reduce the risk of COVID-19 transmission, marine operations commenced in July following guidelines with respect to social distancing and the use of face masks that were developed in consultation with information provided by NS public health.
+This includes work in support of the Pathway Program in Grand Passage during August and September, and a series of mobile hydroacoustic fish surveys scheduled for fall 2020 that commenced in late September.